Maqsim/tosscoin/README.md

 ## Why?

 - Sometimes it is hard to decide on something – just toss a coin
-- NPM needs one more 3-line package
+- NPM needs one more 3-line code package
 - Just for fun